embeddedboys/XeniaClock/software/epink-lvgl/README.md

 2. the period of seconds bit of time updating shouldn't be too fast, it cause display panel going flash, I suggested set it's period to 5s at least.

+3. Actually, you didn't have to delete the unused function, beacase most of linkers will do this automatically

 More
 -----------------------------------
 nothing yet